 - Run the game and see if the FPS drops are gone or not.

-Another thing you should do after changing the power options is updating the Windows performance settings.
-There are basically 4 options to choose from, and you need to select the one that says “Adjust for Best Performance.”
+Another thing you should do after changing the power options is update the Windows performance settings.
+There are basically four options to choose from, and you need to select the one that says “Adjust for Best Performance.

 - Go to the Control Panel and move to System and Security.